Geometry

 Objectives:

-1. Students will be able to identify and solve for different types of angles in geometry.
+1. Students will be able to identify and draw points, lines, line segments, rays, and angles in geometric figures.

 National Standards: